harvard-library/ClassRequestTool/DEV_NOTES.md

 # Development Notes

-## Unusual gems and extensions

-### pluck_all
-In versions of Rails < 4, the `pluck` method can only be used on a single column.
-Class Request Tool uses an initializer located at `ROOT/config/pluck_all.rb` to add a `pluck_all` method to the `ActiveRecord::Relation` and `ActiveRecord::Base` classes, to allow convenient memory-efficient operations on multiple columns.

-The basic code is taken from [here](http://meltingice.net/2013/06/11/pluck-multiple-columns-rails/), and wrapped in an `ActiveSupport::Concern`

-Documentation for Rails 3.2 API objects and methods can be found here: http://rails.documentation.codyrobbins.com/3.2.18/

 ## Git Workflow Conventions

 At any point in time, there are several git branches that can be meaningful to general developers.